iechevarria/reading-notes/money-martin-2013.md

 - 64 - where is the state in all this? no citations either
-- 73 - james madison so wrong it hurts: if people were good, government wouldn't need to exist -> wrong wrong wrong, if people were good, government wouldn't need to exist *for markets to work*
+- 73 - james madison so wrong it hurts: if people were good, government wouldn't need to exist -> wrong wrong wrong, if people were good, government wouldn't need to exist *for markets to work*. also govt helps with uncertainty - unless angels are omniscient, still useful
+- 75 - does sovereign need credit?
+- 81 - great to see mesopotamia representation
+- 84 - "coinage forgotten as means of representing money" idk seems iffy - in debt, graeber describes debts denominated in long-lost currencies. does this just mean people didn't have coins?
+- 90 - "why tax when you can print money?" -> this book shows that happened!
+- 123 - verbose opening to chapter, again verbose on 127
+- 137 - uncritical citation of reinhart and rogoff
+- 141 - debt explores idea of relationships transforming into financial obligations better imo
+- 180 - too abrupt end to a section, didn't finish telling the story - i get the weaving here, but i just want to know what happened
+- 182 - "only democracy" can decide what's fair, can make decisions that last -> idk dude, i like democracy enough too, but this is pretty bold

 ## things to look up
 - 4 - william henry furness iii and the yap people
 - 12 - george dalton on barter
-- 12 - charles kindleberger's 1993 financial history of western europe
+- 12 - charles kindleberger 1993 financial history of western europe
-- 13 - thomas smith's 1832 essay on currency and banking
+- 13 - thomas smith 1832 essay on currency and banking
 - 38 - maurics bloch and jonathan parry on social spheres
 - 69 - credito in argentina
 - 71 - the vanishing rouble
+- 77 - guanzi
+- 91 - dauphin charles 1360 a treatise on the origin, nature, law, and alterations of money
+- 112 - montesquieu the spirit of the laws
+- 153 - michael sandel what money can't buy
+- 153 - robert and edward skidelsky how much is enough?
+- 166 - john law money and trade considered, with a proposal for supplying the nation with money
+- 218 - james tobin 1969 academic finance
+- 220 - mervyn king 2001 on absence of money from econ